 Regardless of which option you choose, you need an online account to complete it.
-You must then complete four steps necessary to produce a comprehensive customized financial plan and asset allocation:
+You must then complete a four-step questionnaire to produce a comprehensive customized financial plan and asset allocation:

-- Detailing goals and objectives, such as saving for retirement in an IRA and covering your kids’ higher education costs
+- Detailing financial goals and objectives, such as saving for retirement in a traditional or Roth IRA and covering your kids’ higher education costs

 - Outlining your investing strategy, including your general risk tolerance and preferred securities classes